MiniGameWorlds/MiniGameWorld/resources/userWiki/party.md

 - Non members can `ask` to join
 - All members can `kickvote` player
 - [Full Commands](commands.md)
+- Party will be broken when server reloaded or stopped

 # When join a minigame